pack-it-forms/pack-it-forms/README.md

 fields that the user can later edit.

-The one exception to the expansion when the document is loaded is those elements with the class `init-on-submit`.
-These are intended to be automatically filled out at the time the form is submitted.
-When the form is initially displayed the template value will be shown in the field to provide an indication that something will be filled in later.
+The one exception to the expansion when the document is loaded is those elements with the class `no-load-init`, which prevents the expansion.
+Typically, these elements also have the class `init-on-submit`, which indicates that template expansion should occur at the time the form is submitted.
+In this case, when the form is initially displayed the template value will be shown in the field to provide an indication that something will be filled in later.
 Since these fields aren't usually intended to be edited by the user they usually have their `disabled` attribute set to "true".

 Regular text in templates is copied from the template to the resulting string.
 The difference comes when placeholder values that are